AbdullahZaidPPS/Future.delayed-Duration-hours-3-CodeFury6.0/README.md

 # CodeFury6.0
+Created an App "MoodEz" where we Incorporating these features into your mental health app can create a holistic and engaging platform for users to improve their mental health, connect with others, and track their progress over time.
+Additionally, the thoughtful use of calming colors and an intuitive user interface can enhance the overall user experience.

 User Authentication: The app provides a secure user authentication system to ensure that only registered users can access its features.
 Users can create an account or log in with their credentials.

 Home Page with User-Friendly UI: The app features a visually appealing and user-friendly home page design.
 The design elements are chosen to be soothing and calming, promoting a positive mental state for users.